Dead Man Walking (opera): Australian, Canadian and European tours

+Return to U.S and new orchestration

+It was also produced in St. Louis, Missouri, by the Union Avenue Opera Company in 2011.

-A new orchestration of the opera, for 31 musicians, prepared under Jake Heggie's direction, was premiered at the Yerba Buena Center for the Arts Theater in San Francisco in February 2015 by Opera Parallèle.
+A new orchestration of the opera for 31 musicians, prepared under Jake Heggie's direction, was premiered at the Yerba Buena Center for the Arts Theater in San Francisco in February 2015 by Opera Parallèle.
 The UK staged premiere took place at the Royal Conservatoire of Scotland in May 2019, with Carolyn Holt as Sister Helen and Mark Nathan as Joseph de Rocher.

 The opera received a new production in March 2016 in New Orleans Opera, starring baritone Michael Mayes.
-The production, created by director Tomer Zvulun, traveled to The Atlanta Opera in March 2019, where it was performed by an all star cast, including Jamie Barton, Michael Mayes, Maria Zifchak, Jay Hunter Morris, Kevin Burdette and Karen Slack.
+The production, created by director Tomer Zvulun, traveled to The Atlanta Opera in March 2019, where it was performed by an all-star cast, including Jamie Barton, Michael Mayes, Maria Zifchak, Jay Hunter Morris, Kevin Burdette and Karen Slack.

 A production starring J'Nai Bridges and Dan Okulitch was created for the inaugural Vancouver Opera Festival in 2017, directed by Joel Ivany, and remounted at Minnesota Opera in 2018.
-It was the first time that Sister Helen Prejean was presented by a woman of color.
+It was the first time that Sister Helen Prejean was sung by a woman of color.

 Opera Delaware performed Dead Man Walking as part as their 2019 Festival.

 The opera made its Lyric Opera of Chicago debut in November 2019, starring Ryan McKinny, Patricia Racette, and Susan Graham (who had played Sister Helen at the San Francisco premiere, but here played Mrs. De Rocher).
 The production was favorably received.

 The opera was performed at the Israeli Opera in December 2019, in the same production by Tomer Zvulun.
-It feature Mayes and Zifchak, as well as the role debut of Maya Lahyani.
+It featured Mayes and Zifchak, as well as the role debut of Maya Lahyani.

+Delayed Metropolitan Opera production

 A production staged by Ivo van Hove was supposed to be presented at the Metropolitan Opera during the 2020-21 season, but was postponed following the cancellation of the entire season due to COVID-19.
-The Metropolitan Opera has since slated the production for 2023.
+The Metropolitan Opera opened its 2023-2024 season with this staging in September.
+It was broadcast live on WQXR, 105.9-FM in NY on Saturday, January 20th, 2024 at 1 PM as part of the Metropolitan Opera's "Live from the Met" series.

+2025: San Francisco and London

+In 2025, the San Francisco Opera staged a 25th anniversary production featuring Jamie Barton as Sister Helen, Ryan McKinny as Joseph de Rocher, and Sister Helen role originator Susan Graham as Mrs. De Rocher.
+Patrick Summers, who conducted the world premiere in 2000, served as conductor.

+The opera received its first full UK staging in 2025 at the London Coliseum, in a co-production by English National Opera, Opera North and Finnish National Opera.